dshelem/alien-invasion/README.md

 This project is licensed under the terms of the MIT license.

-If you have any questions, comments or ideas, contact me at d dot shelem at gmail dot com.
+If you have any questions, comments or ideas, contact me at denis at shelemekh dot com.

 Thanks! :sparkling_heart: